 Descriptive essays: They are used to create a written picture

-Descriptive essays are common as well, and they are usually similar to narrative essays with one significant difference.
-While narrative essay tells a story and focuses on changes, feelings, and causes, the description is used to describe something.
+Descriptive essays are common, and they are usually similar to narrative essays with one significant difference.
+While a narrative essay tells a story and focuses on changes, feelings, and causes, the description describes something.
 It can be a person, an event, or a location.

 When writing a descriptive essay, you need to paint using your words.
 There is no simple answer here, and you should make the reader imagine the goal of your essay without literally telling him to do so.
 One secret here is the fact you should use all senses.
 Use smell, touch, sight, and taste to paint the image.